 The first schoolhouse was constructed in the Fall 1881 on the southeast corner of Wright Avenue (today's First Avenue NE) and Second Street NE.
-Completed in 1882, the cost of the building was over $4000 (estimate $90,000 in 2010 dollars).
+Completed in 1882, the cost of the building was over $4000 ($103,000 in 2017$).
 Built "in the approved modern style, is of two stories with a belfry and bell, and has large and commodious hall and stairway.
 The interior is supplied with the best style of desks and blackboards."

 The school was initially divided into two grades and in 1883 both grades were full.